Holly Childs, CEcD

 President, Morgantown Area Economic Partnership

 The Morgantown Metropolitan Statistical Area (MSA), which includes both Monongalia and Preston Counties, should continue to post solid growth in jobs, income and population during the next year.
-All three of these important indicators of economic strength have surged in the Morgantown MSA during the last two decades and its unemployment rate has remained low.
-During the recent “Great Recession” years of 2008 - 2010 the Morgantown MSA was one of very few MSA’s in the country that added population, employment and income.
-An article entitled “Measuring the Recessions Toll, in the September 22, 2011 edition of The New York Times stated that Monongalia County had the largest increase in median household income in the nation between 2007 and 2010.
-One of the reasons that the economy of the Morgantown MSA fared much better than the rest of the country in recent years is that it is heavily weighted toward government and health care employment sectors which are growing and relatively recession resistant.
+All three of these important indicators of an area’s economic strength have surged in the Morgantown MSA during the last two decades and its unemployment rate has remained low.
+One of the reasons that the economy of the Morgantown MSA fared much better than the rest of the country in recent years is that it is heavily weighted toward higher education and health care employment which are growing and relatively recession resistant sectors.

 The Morgantown MSA Economic Outlook published by the WVU Bureau of Business and Economic Research, has stated that the Morgantown MSA is the “most balanced and dynamic metropolitan economy in the State.”
-The 2014 version of the Outlook calls for “continued healthy growth in the Morgantown MSA over the next five years.
-The 2014 Outlook forecasts Average Annual Growth during this period will be positive for employment (1.9%/year), per capita personal income (1.9%/year), and population (1.3%/year).
-The Outlook forecasts that job growth is expected to be widespread across all sectors.
-It forecasts a particularly high rate of growth occurring in the professional and business services, construction, natural resources and mining, education and health services, and leisure and hospitality sectors.
-The complete Morgantown MSA Economic Outlook 2014 report is available for review at the WVU-BBER web site (www.bber.wvu.edu).
+The 2015 version of the Outlook calls for “continued healthy growth in the Morgantown MSA over the next five years.
+The 2015 Outlook forecasts average annual growth during this period will be positive for employment (1.4%/year), per capita personal income (2.3%/year), and population (1.0%/year).
+The Outlook forecasts that job growth is expected to be widespread across all sectors except for financial services.
+It forecasts a particularly high rate of growth occurring in education and health services, professional and business services, construction, and consumer oriented services.
+The complete Morgantown MSA Economic Outlook 2015 report is available for review at the WVU-BBER web site (www.bber.wvu.edu).